-Once in battle mode, you have five options:
+Once in battle mode, you have six options:

-1) B to battle.
+- 1) B to battle.
 The attacker will take one swing at the defender.
 If he hits, damage will be rolled.
-The value for "soak" will be deducted from the damage rolled and the result is subtracted from the defenders hit points.
-Standard D&D ("D&D" is a TSR, Inc. trademark) does not use soak, so for that system soak should be set to zero (0).
-Dragonfire rolls a twenty sided die (1d20) to determine hits and rolls whatever die (or dice) is appropriate for the attacker to determine damage.

-2) R to roll.
+The value for "soak" will be deducted from the damage rolled, and the result is substracted from the defender's hit points.
+Standard D&D (D&D is a trademark of TSR, Inc.) does not use soak, so for that system, soak should be set to zero (0).
+Dragonfire rolls whatever die or dice are appropriate for the attacker to determine damage. - 2) R to roll.
 If you are using a different system or just want to "roll" some dice, this utility will randomly generate the appropriate number.
 It accepts rolls in the following format: